Ruhaizi/Product-Recommender/README.md

-# Real-Time Product Recommendation API
+# Real-Time Product Recommendation System

 This is a solo-built, FastAPI-based product recommendation system that uses collaborative filtering to suggest relevant products to users.
 The system includes a simulated event ingestion pipeline to mimic real-time updates using a Python script.